Special Needs Planning Lawyer in Dallas-Fort Worth

 What Is a Special Needs Trust?

-A special needs trust is a legal arrangement and fiduciary relationship that allows a physically or mentally disabled person, or someone with a chronic illness, to have income without jeopardizing their eligibility for the public assistance disability benefits provided by Social Security, Supplemental Security Income, Medicare, or Medicaid.
-In the Dallas-Fort Worth area, understanding and utilizing these trusts is essential for families wanting to secure a stable financial future for their loved ones without compromising eligibility for these crucial benefits.
+A special needs trust is a legal arrangement that lets a person with a physical or mental disability, or a chronic illness, receive income without threatening eligibility for public disability benefits like Social Security, Supplemental Security Income, Medicare, or Medicaid.
+In the Dallas-Fort Worth area, these trusts help families secure financial futures for loved ones without losing access to these crucial benefits.

 Who Should Serve as a Trustee?